caleb531/open-conference-url/README.md

 ### Time System

-Whether 12-hour or 12-hour time are used for the displayed event start times.
+Whether 12-hour or 24-hour time is used for the displayed event start times.

 ## Credits